emilygv/emilyvernon.com/about.md

 {% capture block_text %}
 As a Customer Experience and Service Design Consultant, my goal is to enable brands and companies to better engage their audiences through end-to-end experience, from in-person to online.

-After spending over a decade working within product design, customer experience, service design and UX/UI, I know how to drive audience engagement, build brands and bring value to a business.
+After spending over a decade working within creative strategy, customer experience, service design and UX/UI, I know how to drive audience engagement, build brands and bring value to a business.
 Interacting with your audience at the right time, on the right platform and with the right tone is key.

-It’s been an honor to have worked with some of the top brands within creative, travel, beauty and wellbeing, including Lego, IHG, Estée Lauder, Nike and Reckitt.
+It’s been an honor to have worked with some of the top brands within creative, travel, beauty and wellbeing, including Lego, IHG, Estée Lauder, Nike and Reckitt B2B.
 Collaborations with these brands and others have been featured in Highsnobiety, Hypebeast, Wallpaper*, Transform and Glamcult.

 I hold a BA in Industrial Design from the Rhode Island School of Design, UX/UI certification from Springboard and General ham radio license.
 The latter will come in handy - one day.
 {% endcapture %}